-During wargames conducted in 2004 the USS Ronald Reagan was "sunk" by the HMS Gotland (Swedish Navy submarine, not Royal Navy) A diesel-electric submarine (a design pioneered in 1929 in the US) using a Stirling Engine (originally conceived in 1816) rather than the standard piston engine.
+During wargames conducted in 2004 the USS Ronald Reagan was "sunk" by the HMS Gotland (Royal Swedish Navy submarine, not the British Royal Navy) A diesel-electric submarine (based on a design pioneered in 1929 in the US) using a Stirling Engine (originally conceived in 1816) rather than the standard piston engine.
 The Gotland, BTW was commissioned in 1996, 2 years before the Reagan was even laid down (and the Gotland was not "sunk" by the other ships, as opposed to the subs in the entry below).

 Canadian and Australian submarines built in the 1960s (which weren't that much more advanced than a World War II sub in terms of basic technology) routinely "sank" US Fleet carriers in wargames.
 The standard tactic was to try and get ahead of the carrier battlegroup, and then go absolutely silent and unmoving and let the fleet run over them.
 Inevitably the subs were "sunk" when they executed an attack on the carrier, but more often than not they'd have gotten their torpedoes off first, trading a few dozen men and a dinky little diesel-electric boat for a multi-billion dollar fleet carrier.
 Mind, awareness of the threat posed by diesel-electric subs is the whole reason they get invited to these wargames.